L-Cafe/L-Cafe.github.io/_posts/2019-03-30-unknowndevice64-writeup.markdown

   caption:  "Photo credit: [**Unsplash**](https://unsplash.com)"
 ---

 This is a short and fun machine available on [VulnHub](https://www.vulnhub.com/entry/unknowndevice64-1,293/).
 The machine has no outdated, vulnerable software, but is set up as a fun CTF challenge with a few intentional configuration mistakes you're supposed to exploit to get a root shell.

+This machine was made by [@UnknownDevice64](https://twitter.com/@unknowndevice64).

 ## Nmap